 When you’re ready for something more iconic, head to Potato Head in Seminyak.
 Contrary to its name, this is a luxurious spot seemingly for the beautiful people, matched with equally as palatable dishes!

-Even if you do just come for the surf, there’s so much culture to soak-up.
+Even if you do just come for surfing Bali, there’s so much culture to soak up.
 The local sights deserve at least one day out of your busy schedule.

 When it’s time to swap shore for the jungle, Mandala Suci Wenara Wana (also known as the Monkey Forest) is a refuge for more than 700 monkeys.
 Nestled deep inland, this sanctuary is doing great work to protect the species as a notable conservation project.
 You can book a tour here alongside a visit to the instagram-famous jungle swing and the Ubud waterfall for $35 per person.

 Enjoyed our Essential Guide to Surfing in Bali?
-Check out all of our Surfing Destination Guides here.
+Check out all of our Surf Travel Guides here.